Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **swapItems**(`slot`: _number_, `otherSlot`: _number_, `otherContainer`: [_Container_](#interfacescontainer)): _void_

-Swaps ItemStacks between slot of the container and otherSlot of otherContainer
+Swaps ItemStacks between the slot of the container and otherSlot of otherContainer

 ##### Parameters: